 - Charter Trustees (Voting): Up to ten in number, elected to serve until retirement from among persons who have served as trustees for a period of not less than five years.

 - Term Trustees (Voting): Up to thirty in number, elected to serve for terms of five years.
 A term trustee may serve only two terms, which would ordinarily be successive, for a total of ten years’ service.
 Prior service in any other voting class will also be applied toward this ten-year maximum.

-- Alumni Trustees (Voting): Up to fourteen in number, to include the President of Penn Alumni during his or her term of office and up to thirteen trustees elected by the alumni in accordance with rules established by Penn Alumni with the concurrence of the trustees, to serve for terms of five years, from among those persons who have received degrees from the University.
-An alumni trustee may not succeed himself or herself in office, but may be elected in another class.
+- Alumni Trustees (Voting): Up to fourteen in number, to include the President of Penn Alumni during their term of office and up to thirteen trustees elected by the alumni in accordance with rules established by Penn Alumni with the concurrence of the trustees, to serve for terms of five years, from among those persons who have received degrees from the University.
+Alumni trustees may not succeed themselves in office, but may be elected in another class.